Skip Navigation

 MPower Professorship Program

 The MPower Professorship award includes funding to support professors’ salaries or supplemental research activities and is part of the MPowering the State initiative, which leverages the unique strengths of both institutions.
+The inaugural cohort of researchers was selected in November 2021.

 Strategic Commitment Goals